FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Some of these worries or concerns might actually be a reality, others are unlikely or even untrue.

-A month ago I added an adult 'pound puppy' to my 'pack', and already I can't imagine life without him.
+I added another adult 'pound pup' to my 'pack' several years ago, and already I can't imagine life without him.
 I call him 'Ivan The Adorable', because he's just so sweet and he fit right in as though he was meant to be here.

 Pros & Cons of Adopting Adult Dogs